patternhq/SalesforceTools/README.md

 ## Use cases

+1. **Leads auto-assigning to existing Lead Owners.** Sally the salesperson owns Leads from `acme.com`.
+When another Lead with an email `*@acme.com` is created, it's auto assigned to Sally.
+2. **Leads auto-converting to existing Accounts.** Roger the rep owns an Account with the custom field `Email Domain` set to `acme.com`.
+When a Lead with an email `*@acme.com` is created, the Lead is converted to the existing Account and assigned to the existing account Owner.
-In addition to Lead Utilities, we also include a basic `Mock` class for easier testing.
-We also recommend
+3. In addition to Lead Utilities, we also include a basic `Mock` class for easier testing.

-- Mock test suite (smartFactory?)
-- Lead Autoassign (Email Domain)
-- Lead Autoconversion (Email Domain)

 ## Installing
 1. Add this code to your sandbox environment using your favorite IDE or the web-based Developer Console.
 We like [MavensMate](http://mavensmate.com/).